qir-alliance/qat/docs/src/QuickStart/running-qat.md

 ```

 Obviously, this code will not run on the second computer since that machine does
 it makes use of a `z` gate.
-While we could rewrite the frontend code, the beauti
+While we could rewrite the frontend code, the beauty
-of an intermediate represenation is that such tasks can be performed at this
+of an intermediate representation is that such tasks can be performed at this
 level and hence, the user does not need to worry about hardware compatibility of
 the frontend code.